christophery/momentopress/readme.txt

 **Shortcode Parameters**

-* url - URL to the 360° VR image or photo sphere uploaded to [Momento360](https://www.momento360.com/)
+* url - URL to the 360° VR image or video uploaded to [Momento360](https://www.momento360.com/)

 == Installation ==